brotatotes/bht-automation/bht gen 2/Matthew/Chapter 13/Matthew 13 50 bht.md

 # Matthew 13:50 Commentary Help Text

 ## BHT:
-This passage echoes the exact words spoken in Matthew 13:42, adding a solemn tone to the conclusion of Jesus' parables.
-The repetition emphasizes the importance of understanding the severe outcome for those who reject the teachings of Christ.
-The vivid imagery of being cast into the furnace of fire paints a clear picture of the eternal punishment that awaits the unrighteous.
-It serves as a stark reminder of the final moments of the Church's existence on earth.
+The repetition of the same language used in Matthew 13:42 gives great solemnity to this passage, highlighting the gravity of the closing period and scene of the Church militant.
+It serves as a stark reminder of the judgment that awaits those who reject the truth, casting them into the furnace of fire.

 ## Choicest Commentary Quotes:
 ### Philip Schaff: